trytouca/trytouca/docs/basics/submit.md

 {% endtabs %}

-We have created an [examples](https://github.com/trytouca/examples) repository that includes a possible implementation for this software.
+We have created an [examples](https://github.com/trytouca/examples) repository that includes a sample implementation.

 ![trytouca/examples repository on GitHub](../.gitbook/assets/touca-github-repo-examples.png)